Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives: Thermal simulation

 where $\Amatrix$, $\tempVec$, and $\powerSourceVec$ are as defined in \eqref{eq:systemMatrices}, but without dependency on time.
 Such a steady-state analysis based on thermal equivalent circuits has for instance been considered in \cite{BogCLP03,CheZC17,NerRP08,Rob69}.

-\subsection{Model Order Reduction for the Thermal Simulation}
+\subsection{Model order reduction for the thermal simulation}

 When applying a numerical discretization scheme as discussed in section~\ref{sec:thermal_discretization}, the resulting finite-dimensional model may be of very high dimension, especially when a 3D model is considered.
-Depending on the complexity of the thermal equivalent circuit, also the models arising from lumped-parameter modeling as addressed in section~\ref{sec:thermalNetworks} may be too expensive to be solved in real time.
+Depending on the complexity of the thermal equivalent circuit, also the models arising from lumped-parameter modeling as addressed in section~\ref{sec:thermalNetworks} may be too expensive to be solved in real-time.
 To overcome these difficulties, several model order reduction techniques have been applied in the literature.
 In \cite{DemPAO10}, the authors first construct a thermal equivalent circuit model and formulate it as an input-output system, where the inputs correspond to the losses and the outputs are temperatures at certain nodes of interest.
 Then, the system is discretized in time and the balanced truncation MOR scheme is applied to achieve a real-time simulation.
 Also in \cite{Qi18} balanced truncation is used for reducing a thermal equivalent circuit model of an electrical machine.
 A validation step demonstrates that dimensions of the reduced order model of $10-20$ yield sufficiently accurate results.

 In \cite{BerVTP00}, the authors compare two different MOR approaches.
 One is a variant of the method presented in \cite{EitBH87}, where the state of the reduced-order model corresponds to an approximation of the output of the full-order model (FOM).
 The reduced system matrices are determined based on a minimization of the residual obtained when substituting the FOM output into the state equation of the ROM.
 The other approach is based on a system identification technique proposed in \cite{PetHV97}, where a reduced model is determined in modal coordinates, i.e., the reduced system of ordinary differential equations is uncoupled.
 The coefficient matrices are determined via an output error minimization based on simulated step response data.
 The numerical results from \cite{BerVTP00} exhibit that the ROMs obtained by the identification method are faster and more accurate than the ones obtained by the method in \cite{EitBH87}.

 In \cite{GaoCHH08}, the authors consider balanced truncation and another MOR technique which is based on pole-zero cancellations of the transfer function of the FOM.
 They illustrate that both approaches yield low-dimensional and accurate surrogate models based on numerical experiments.
 However, the considered FOM has only few state variables, although the authors argue that the framework may be also applied to systems of higher dimension.
 In contrast, the authors of \cite{ZhoPH13} consider as FOM a three-dimensional finite element model, which is reduced via a modal truncation approach.
 To this end, they split the set of eigenmodes into dynamic and static eigenmodes based on an excitation criterion.
 Then, via neglecting the dynamics of the static eigenmodes, they only need to compute the dynamic eigenmodes and project the FOM onto their span.
 The numerical experiments indicate that a ROM of dimension $30-40$ is sufficiently accurate and, moreover, allows for real-time simulations.